hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/create-extension/tutorial/01-intro-create-extension.md

 # Introduction

 This tutorial covers:
-* Creating a `Tribefire` extension with a sample `ServiceProcessor` with `Jinni` CLI tool
+* Creating a `Hiconic` extension with a sample `ServiceProcessor` (using `Jinni` CLI tool)
 * Preparing `Eclipse` workspace
 * Running the application from `Eclipse`
 * Adding more requests to the sample `ServiceProcessor`

+**Note:** `Hiconic` was previously called `Tribefire` and this name or its `tf` shortcut are used on many places, so don't get confused.

 ## Motivation

-`Tribefire` offers a modular architecture with a core platform, which is primarily a base for adding extensions.
+`Hiconic` offers a modular architecture with a core platform, which is primarily a base for adding extensions.
 Everything else comes as an extension, whether it's custom code or common features like:
 * Storing data in SQL DB
 * `REST` API
 * Render data as HTML